-Guide to under age sex (age of consent), consent, rape, sexual assault, outside sex, porn, abortions, confidentiality, marriage….
-Boring but very important.
+Sex and the law.
+Under age sex, consent, rape, sexual assault, outside sex, porn, abortions, confidentiality, marriage… Boring but very important.

 Little known fact: I have a law degree.
 Yes it’s Bish LLB (Hons).
 And for the first time in my working life it is relevant.
 These laws are the ones that people ask me about the most.
 They are for the UK (Great Britain and Northern Ireland).